r0bert-t/elevenlabs-integration/hosted-mcp/README.md

   ```
   https://api.elevenlabs.io/v1/mcp
   ```
-- Authentication uses OAuth.
-It requires to sign in with your ElevenLabs account and grant the assistant scoped access to your workspace.
-There is no need to configure API keys.
+- Authentication leverages OAuth.
+It requires to sign in with ElevenLabs account and grant the assistant scoped access to workspace.
+What's important there is no need to configure API keys.
 User authorize a connector so Claude will know which resources can access and which actions can dynamically invoke based on user prompts.

 ## Setup